frontendjess/jessicadev-portfolio-nextjs/README.md

 ## Acknowledgements

-I want to thank our instructor Monde for helping me bring my ideas to fruition when I wasn't sure how.
-And of course for teaching us what we do not know! :)
+I want to thank our instructor Monde for helping me bring my ideas to fruition when I wasn't sure how. :)